renpy/renpy/sphinx/source/config.rst

     If not None, this should be a string giving the name of an image attribute.
-The image attribute is added to the image when the character is speaking, and removed when the character stops.
+The image attribute is added to the image when the character's image tag when the character is speaking, and removed when the character stops.

+    This is applied to the image on the default layer for the tag, which can be set using :var:`config.tag_layer`.

 .. var:: config.tag_layer = { }